bbauska/UC-Davis-Data-Manipulation-in-JS/README.md

 set the value to empty, since there&apos;s only three of them.
 It&apos;s not that big a deal.
-You could do a loop here if you wanted to and loop through them and do all that fancy stuff if you wanted to but, this seems to be fairly good.
+You could do a loop here if you wanted to and loop through them and do all that fancy stuff if you wanted to but, this seems to be fairly good.</p>

-Now what happens is that, when we run some data, assuming everything works well, we&apos;re going to use the display message function to display the success message.
+<p>Now what happens is that, when we run some data, assuming everything
+works well, we&apos;re going to use the display message function to display the success message.
 This display message function, it says it&apos;s taking a field here, but sometimes it&apos;s field, and sometimes it&apos;s the word success.
 If it&apos;s a field, it&apos;s going to do the error, because there must be an error in the form.
 If it&apos;s success, then it&apos;s going to give us the success message.
 Hopefully that&apos;ll work.
-Let&apos;s give it a try.
+Let&apos;s give it a try.</p>

-Come over here, and I&apos;m going to refresh my page, and if I just click &quot;Send it to me&quot;, I get my error message, tells me I need to fix my form, puts my cursor in there, I&apos;m going to do Joe at somewhere.com, then Hello from the llamas.
-If I click &quot;Send it to me&quot;, I get the little spinny thing for at least two seconds, then once that&apos;s done, I get the green message that says it&apos;s successfully sent, and when that&apos;s done, it fades it out, and I&apos;m all the way back to where I started, and that&apos;s perfect.
+<p>Come over here, and I&apos;m going to refresh my page, and if I just click
+&quot;Send it to me&quot;, I get my error message, tells me I need to fix my form, puts my cursor in there, I&apos;m going to do Joe at somewhere.com, then Hello from the llamas.
+If I click &quot;Send it to me&quot;, I get the little spinny thing for at least two seconds, then once that&apos;s done, I get the green message that says it&apos;s successfully sent, and when that&apos;s done, it fades it out, and I&apos;m all the way back to where I started, and that&apos;s perfect.</p>

-Also, if I click Inspect and look in my Console, you&apos;ll notice I have the word success here.
+<p>Also, if I click Inspect and look in my Console, you&apos;ll notice I have
+the word success here.
 That&apos;s because down here in my son data, I&apos;m console logging out that data result there.
 That&apos;s where that success is coming from.
 It&apos;s showing up because the email processor is returning.
 Not only would it actually send the email, but it&apos;s actually returning this result, success here.
 It&apos;s not actually sending the email because that&apos;s commented out.
-There we have it.
+There we have it.</p>

-We have a email form that is a nice design, it&apos;s got a nice interface and nice interface elements, it&apos;s got some usability features to it, it&apos;s something that you could use on your own websites if you wanted to, which is pretty fun.
+<p>We have a email form that is a nice design, it&apos;s got a nice interface
+and nice interface elements, it&apos;s got some usability features to it, it&apos;s something that you could use on your own websites if you wanted to, which is pretty fun.
 One thing I should mention is that if you&apos;re